 In order to manage the ‘transfer’ and customer set up following a RoLR event, Retailers are to provide to AEMO, on a monthly basis, a list of MIRNS and associated details for which they are the FRO.

 The Customer and Site Details (Monthly) listing is to be refreshed after the end of the calendar month by the Retailers and the Retailers must provide the refreshed files to AEMO.
 AEMO will provide a secure location for each file that enables only Retailers to directly place the file in a secure location to which the relevant Retailer has Market Information Bulletin Board (MIBB) access privileges that require a username and password.
-Retailers have the option to use this secure location on the MIBB, or provide the file manually on CD.
+Retailers have the option to use this secure location on the MIBB, or provide the file manually on suitable (for size) physical media.

 The following file naming convention is to be used: